 Online Paralegal Schools or Campus-Based Paralegal Schools

 When choosing the right paralegal schools for you, one consideration is whether to apply to online paralegal schools or campus-based programs.
 Both types of programs offer benefits and weaknesses.
-With online schools you can save time and money from not having to commute to classes at the campus.
-It is also easier to keep your current job because online schools typically offer flexible schedules which lowers the opportunity cost of lost wages.
+With online schools, you can save time and money from not having to commute to classes at the campus.
+It is also easier to keep your current job because online schools typically offer flexible schedules which lower the opportunity cost of lost wages.
 On-campus programs often provide more in-person contact with the professors and instructors and allow for more in-person interaction with classmates.
 On-campus programs typically have a better reputation in the work force, although many schools do not explicitly state on the diploma if the degree was earned on-campus or online.
 There can also be a difference in tuition costs depending on whether the on-campus program is private or public.
 Most of the schools approved by the American Bar Association are on-campus programs.
 It can be helpful to request information from multiple schools to weigh your options.
 The American Bar Association provides a directory of their approved paralegal education programs.

 Well Known ABA Approved Paralegal Schools

 Georgetown University: The School of Continuing Studies at Georgetown University has a Paralegal Studies Certificate, the only American Bar Association approved program in Washington DC.
 Students can choose the Evening Certificate Program (part-time, one year) or the Summer Intensive Certificate Program (14 weeks).
-Being in the country’s capital, Georgetown University has many expert faculty that work within federal legal offices.
+Being in the country’s capital, Georgetown University has many expert faculty who work within federal legal offices.
 Certificate students choose one of two tracks, General Legal Track or the Litigation Technology/ Legal Project Management Track.

 Louisiana State University: Louisiana State University’s Continuing Education program offers a professional Paralegal Studies Certificate, certified by the American Bar Association.
 Students have two enrollment options: full-time, which enables completion within a year, or part-time, which involves taking two classes per semester for two and a half years.
-Every student is required to complete a 150 hour internship with one of over 40 available sponsors.
+Every student is required to complete a 150-hour internship with one of over 40 available sponsors.
 What makes the program at LSU truly unique is the fact that it is the only ABA approved non-credit paralegal course of study in the state of Louisiana.

 University of California, Los Angeles: Since 1972, the University of California, Los Angeles has been offering its students their American Bar Association approved Paralegal Training Program.
-Being one of the first programs of its kind in the United States, the faculty, facilities and courses are difficult to match in quality and desirability.
+Being one of the first programs of its kind in the United States, the faculty, facilities, and courses are difficult to match in quality and desirability.
 Over two dozen paralegals, attorneys, judges, and other legal professionals teach courses such as Contracts, Torts and Personal Injury, and Law Library Practicum.
 Students can complete all 17 courses within five months (Monday through Friday) or within 12 months (two nights a week).
 The UCLA Paralegal Training Program maintains its own job board so that both current and former students can locate potential employment with greater ease.

 How to Choose a Paralegal School